Plain Talk About Buffets, Sideboards, Servers & Credenzas...and Huntboards

 -

-*"An antique variation of the sideboard is a hunt board which is taller, smaller, and more simple than a typical sideboard; it was designed to be stood around by hungry folks as they ate after finishing a hunt" - Laura Gaskil, Houzz contributor
+*"An antique variation of the sideboard is a hunt board which is taller, smaller, with a simpler design than a typical sideboard; it was designed to be stood around by hungry folks as they ate after finishing a hunt" - Laura Gaskil, Houzz contributor

 Buffet (also known as a Sideboard)